Catalina Cortés | Early childhood teachers making multiliterate learning environments

-Catalina Cortés will discuss a co-authored research article titled Early childhood teachers making multiliterate learning environments: The Emergence of a Spatial Design Thinking Process published in the 2020 June’s Thinking Skills and Creativity Journal. doi:10.1016/j.tsc.2020.100655
+Catalina Cortés discussed a co-authored research article titled Early childhood teachers making multiliterate learning environments: The Emergence of a Spatial Design Thinking Process published in the 2020 June’s Thinking Skills and Creativity Journal. doi:10.1016/j.tsc.2020.100655

 Catalina’s paper aligns with the critical debate about multiliteracies’ teaching in early childhood education.
 The paper is contributing to the debate of rethinking ‘multiliteracies pedagogy’ and ‘multiliterate learning environments’ in relation to providing innovative and meaningful educational spaces for young children.
 The paper argues that aiming to enable multiliterate learning environments offers teachers and researchers the possibility to reconceptualize early childhood classrooms as sites of ‘thinking’ revolution and unique spaces for theorizing new contours of literacy pedagogy.

-Catalina will discuss how the ethnographic study explored and elicited early childhood teachers’ thinking and making multiliterate learning environments, using a single-case study emplaced in a university’s laboratory preschool.
+Catalina discussed how the ethnographic study explored and elicited early childhood teachers’ thinking and making multiliterate learning environments, using a single-case study emplaced in a university’s laboratory preschool.
 She will elaborate on the findings which suggests that teachers’ design thinking process is culturally situated and ‘child interest-driven’, thus, enabling some child agency in spatial meaning-making as co-authors of the multiliterate learning environments they inhabit.
 The suggestion is that the design thinking process unfolds through an ongoing iterative and collaborative four-phased-cycle.
 Teachers ideate and reflect on multiliteracies and place-making decisions that materialize learning environments based on the world of children.
 While making multiliterate environments through this spatial design thinking process, teachers are empowered as designers and as makers of a ‘third teacher,’ where a wide-ranging diversity of people, texts, practices, meanings, and cultural contexts intersect to build communication.